 What conditions can be treated with Naturopathic medicine?

 You can see our physicians for everything that a primary care physician would treat.
 We have particular success with conditions that are not terribly responsive to Western medicine such as irritable bowel syndrome, PMS, or generalized malaise and fatigue.
 We also have very good results using natural therapies to treat conditions such as migraines, menopausal symptoms, high cholesterol, mild anxiety and depression, insomnia, adrenal fatigue, allergies, and more.

 Please note that Dr. Brody works with many patients who want to get off of their prescription medications as well as patients who are currently on prescription medications and want to continue them and also use natural medicine.
 In some cases Dr. Brody will recommend a prescription either short or long-term if she and the patient together decide that this would indeed be the least harmful approach.
 We are uniquely positioned as practitioners of both Western and complementary medicine to support patients in all aspects of both of these types of care.

 Naturopathic medicine is also perfect for those who are feeling well but want to prevent disease in the future.
 We can assess risk factors and give patients tools for optimal health.

 In short Dr. Brody offers treatment that lines up with your values, period.

 What kind of treatments do you offer at Evergreen Natural Health Center?

-The physicians at Evergreen Natural Health Center have a wide variety of treatment methods at their fingertips.
-Treatment plans are tailor-made for each and every patient and may include a combination of the following services:
+Dr. Brody has a wide variety of treatment methods at their fingertips.
+Treatment plans are tailor-made for each and every patient and may include one or a combination of the following services: